rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 *enhancements*

+- (23764) Messages requeued (as a result of a consumer dying, for example) will now preserve the original order.
-- (17162, 17174) improve flow control and parsing performance in the broker
+- (17162, 17174) There have been some changes to improve RAM utilisation under high load, and to reduce the time taken to parse message properties.
-- (23056) type specifications on exported functions
-- (24298) improve shutdown performance
+- (24298) Shutdown, when there are a large number of queues to delete, is now more efficient.
-- (24315) log rabbitmqctl actions
+- (24315) All actions initiated by rabbitmqctl are now logged.
-- (24323) adapt to changing virtual memory limit automatically and allow dynamic updates to the high-watermark
+- (24323) The server can now automatically adapt to changing virtual memory resources, and dynamic updates to the memory high-watermark.
-- (24332) improvement to error logging so that log rotation is easier
+- (24332) The rabbit logs have a more conventional management pattern to enable log rotation to be simpler.
-- (24386) improve performance of file functions (seen if large numbers of queues are deleted)
+- (24386) Basic file operations are now more efficient.

+[work point]

 - (24416, 24425, 24428) improve performance of connection establishment and durable queues'
   creation and recovery
 - (24433) improve performance of many low-res consumers
 - (24455) manage RAM overhead for messages already on disk
 - (24459) improve performance of ack/reject handling
 - (24461) make rabbit_event API more pleasant and less costly
+- (23056) Code Quality: all exported Erlang functions should now have type specifications.

 *bug fixes*

 - (23596) revise channel queue monitoring to avoid unnecessary monitors
-- (23764) preserve order of requeued messages for single consumer
 - (24371) test startup checks improved and made consistent
 - (24460)NR tx.rollback can break multi-ack
 - (24462)NR x-ha-policy = nodes does not work